SEKOIA-IO/documentation/docs/operation_center/integration_catalog/endpoint/sophos_edr.md

 ### Forward events

-Consult our [Ingestion methods page](https://docs.sekoia.io/operation_center/data_collection/ingestion_methods/) to select the appropriate methods to forward your events to sekoia.io according your needs.
+See our [Ingestion methods page](https://docs.sekoia.io/operation_center/data_collection/ingestion_methods/) to select the appropriate methods to forward your events to sekoia.io according to your needs.

 ## Further Readings